TheLimeGlass/SkriptHub-Java-API/README.md

-# Unofficial StreamElements Java API (SEJA)
+# Unofficial SkriptHub Java API (SHJA)
-This is a Java ported library of StreamElements API
+This is a Java ported library of the SkriptHub API

 This project is under heavy development.

 Pull requests welcome.

-## Adding SEJA as a dependency
+## Adding SHJA as a dependency
-SEJA currently uses Jitpack https://jitpack.io/#TheLimeGlass/StreamElements-Java-API/ALPHA
+SEJA currently uses Jitpack https://jitpack.io/#TheLimeGlass/SkriptHub-Java-API/Alpha
 ### Maven
 In your `pom.xml` add:
 ```xml